oogles/djem/docs/topics/permissions.rst

 Supported permissions
 =====================

 Any existing permission can be used with the object-level permissions system, though it may not make sense for all of them.
 For example, Django provides default "add" permissions for all models.
-It doesn't make sense for adding to involve object-level permissions, as no object would yet exists on which to *check* for an "add" permission.
+It doesn't make sense for adding to involve object-level permissions, as no object would yet exist on which to *check* for an "add" permission.
 That being said, the object-level permissions system contains no logic preventing you from using *any* permission at the object level.

 If the default Django-provided permissions ("add", "change" and "delete") aren't enough, you can add custom permissions via the ``permissions`` attribute of a model's inner ``Meta`` class, as per the `Django documentation <https://docs.djangoproject.com/en/stable/topics/auth/customizing/#custom-permissions>`_.